pnp/sp-dev-fx-webparts/.github/ISSUE_TEMPLATE/samplerequest.md

 ---

 Thank you for making a request!
 Use the sections below to submit a request ONLY for a new sample.
-If you have an issue or question about list formatting or its documentation, please submit it at https://aka.ms/spdev-issues
+If you have an issue or question about web part development or documentation, please submit it at https://aka.ms/spdev-issues

 - Requests that do not follow the below template will automatically be closed
 - All requests are welcome - the more the merrier!